 Vyleesi was developed to help you get back to sexual desire on your terms.

-Increases sexual desire and reduces related distress
+Increases sexual desire

 Do not use Vyleesi if you have:

-high blood pressure that is not controlled (uncontrolled hypertension)
+controlled (uncontrolled hypertension)

-How does Vyleesi do this?
+How does Vyleesi work?

-Here’s what they found:
+Here’s what they experienced

-Vyleesi increased sexual desire and reduced related distress
+Vyleesi increased sexual desire and reduced related distress.